One of the greatest health achievements in the last 30 years has been the improvement in dental health - particularly in children.

 Carbohydrates, both starches and sugars, should still make-up the bulk of a healthy balanced diet, even when the focus is on dental health.
 It is not the amount of carbohydrates that is an issue for dental caries, but the frequency in which they are consumed.
 Constantly grazing, including young children continually feeding from a bottle, is not good for the teeth.
 The teeth need a rest between food and drink, so that they can repair themselves and thus prevent decay.

-Research has shown us that if teeth are brushed regularly with fluoride toothpaste then they can cope with about five eating occasions a day - three meals and two snacks.
+Research has shown us that if teeth are brushed regularly with fluoride toothpaste then they can cope with four eating occasions a day.
 Therefore, we can drink any beverage at meals, but between-meals its best not to continually sip-on acidic or sugary drinks such as juices, soft drinks and alcohol.
-Eating snacks, both fruit and confectionery, with meals or at set snack times, is a realistic and safe way to include them in the diet.
+Eating snacks, both fruit and confectionery, with meals or at a set snack time, is a realistic and safe way to include them in the diet.
 It is nibbling fruit and sweets, or sipping from a bottle that contains a sugary drink, over a long period of time, that is harmful to teeth.

 Nowadays, tooth decay is only one of the dental health concerns.
 Erosion of the tooth surface is increasingly being recognized as a growing problem.
 It can be caused by eating acidic foods, such as pickles, or sipping acidic drinks, like orange juice, too frequently.
 Although for health we should aim to eat at least five portions of fruit and vegetables a day, it is best to keep them to meal and 'official' snack times for the sake of the teeth.
 Too vigorous brushing of the teeth with a hard tooth brush will also cause very similar-looking damage.